relsqui/protocards/README.md

 subclass it to add other attributes, or just to have a new type for easy comparison.

-`Card` is a placeholder, which provides a basic equality test to its subclasses.
+`Card` is a placeholder which provides a basic equality test to its subclasses.

 `Hand` is a container for storing cards.
 It behaves like a list in